Book Practices for Feedback

-As I walked through the fire of transformation, I found doorways to resting in my wholeness.
+As I walked through the fire of transformation, I found methods to clear the dark clouds that obscure our wholeness.
 I have gathered the keys as eight exercises that close each chapter of this book, called “Compassionate Fire Practices.”
 The exercises are a synthesis of ideas from my own intuition, from my experiences in therapy, and from numerous books on healing trauma and building spiritual resilience.
 Some of my students have been the gracious testers of these practices throughout my 14 years of teaching yoga, music, and creativity.

 Each Compassionate Fire Practice has the potential to help you cast off the burden of the old stories, the old pain, the old ways of being.
 Yet the practices are not necessarily a linear sequence.
 A book is a linear form, but my own healing journey has not been a straight line.
 Healing is cyclical, like a spiral moving upward.
 We circle back to the same wounds, but each time from a new place of greater self-compassion and connection to our unbounded spirit.

 Since it is not a linear journey, feel free to use the book and practices in any order that feels right to you.
-You may feel called to jump ahead, or start with just the Compassionate Fire Practices at the end of each chapter.
+If you are feeling distressed, for example, you may wish to jump to chapter 4 which focuses on building positive resources to help you stay grounded.
 My wish is for you to deepen your own inner trust and intuition as you read.

 Here is a lay of the land, a preview of each chapter and healing practice.

-Part 2: Coming Undone to Come into My Body shows the possibility of re-integrating our bodily awareness when we have experienced dissociation, or a numbness and disconnection from our bodies after trauma.
+Chapter 2: Coming into the Body shows the possibility of re-integrating our bodily awareness when we have experienced dissociation, or a numbness and disconnection after trauma.
 My own story of reconnecting physically came through the crisis of injury as well as amazing nature experiences, yoga, movement, and sexual exploration.

 Compassionate Fire Practice No. 2: Body Listening offers an open-ended, gentle exploration of movement as a way to build our inner trust and healing.